TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Pastries and Desserts

-Pastel feijão (bean pastry)
+Pastel feijão (bean pastry) in Lisbon.

 Pastel feijão (bean pastry) at "Fábrica do Pastel Feijão".

-Pumpkin filled pastry topped with hazelnuts
+Pumpkin filled pastry topped with hazelnuts at 'Versailles' in Lisbon.

-Pumpkin filled pastry topped with hazelnuts at "Versailles".
+Pumpkin-filled pastry topped with hazelnuts at "Versailles."

-Interior of 'Versailles' pastry shop in Lisbon
+Interior of 'Versailles' pastry shop in Lisbon.

 Interior of "Versailles".